Skip to content

 For accessing the object store we recommend the best security practice of using IAM roles wherever possible.
 In case of Amazon EKS you can use IAM roles for Service Accounts (IRSA).

 You must download the values.yaml file and make required changes.
 At a minimum you must provide the details of bucket to be used for data storage and credentials (IAM role or keys) to access it.
-You can download the file using following command:
+You can download the file using the following command:

 curl https://raw.githubusercontent.com/openobserve/openobserve-helm-chart/main/charts/openobserve/values.yaml -o values.yaml